 Percocet is a prescription narcotic pain medication that combines acetaminophen with the potent opioid oxycodone.
 Even when taken as prescribed, regular Percocet use can rapidly lead to tolerance and dependence, which promotes misuse and abuse.
 Consequently, Percocet is classified by the U.S. Drug Enforcement Administration (DEA) as a schedule II drug, meaning that although it has a valid medical use, it is associated with a high risk for abuse.

 People with Percocet use disorders can find quitting to be very challenging.
-Professional rehab facilities like The Recovery Village Palm Beach provide comprehensive rehab and detox programs that are designed to provide a path to recovery.
+Professional rehab facilities like The Recovery Village Palm Beach at Baptist Health provide comprehensive rehab and detox programs that are designed to provide a path to recovery.

 Factors Affecting Percocet Withdrawal Timeline